kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

     :align: center

 - Normalizing so that the highest weight is equal to 1 and the smallest weight \
   is between 0 and 1.
-This is useful for judging the severity of the weight movement. \
+This is useful for judging the severity of the weight change. \
   To use this variant set ``normalize=True`` and ``zero_norm=False``. \
   Example can be seen below: